Morris W. and Fannie B. Haft Theater

 Marvin Feldman Center, Second Floor

-Ballerina: Fashion’s Modern Muse will be The Museum at FIT’s 23rd academic symposium.
-The one-day event will explore the ways in which twentieth-century ballerinas and their glamorous, romantic costumes profoundly inspired modern fashion.
+Ballerina: Fashion’s Modern Muse was The Museum at FIT’s 23rd academic symposium.
+The one-day event explored the ways in which twentieth-century ballerinas and their glamorous, romantic costumes profoundly inspired modern fashion.

-Speakers will include Lynn Garafola, professor emeritus of Columbia University; Laura Jacobs, dance and fashion critic; Jane Pritchard, curator of dance at the Victoria and Albert Museum; and Patricia Mears, deputy director of MFIT and curator of Ballerina: Fashion’s Modern Muse.
+Speakers included Lynn Garafola, professor emeritus of Columbia University; Laura Jacobs, dance and fashion critic; Jane Pritchard, curator of dance at the Victoria and Albert Museum; and Patricia Mears, deputy director of MFIT and curator of Ballerina: Fashion’s Modern Muse.

 Patricia Mears, “Ballerina: Fashion’s Modern Muse”